The Mergers & Acquisitions Litigation Review: Mexico

 The court official has to observe strict formalities when serving the notification and gather supporting evidence of each relevant aspect of such service.
-To contravene those formalities could lead to the nullity of the service of process and, consequently, process derived therefrom.
+To contravene those formalities could lead to the nullity of the service of process and, consequently, the process derived therefrom.

 iii Cross-border awareness and judicial assistance

 In the context of cross-border disputes, Mexico is a party to the Hague Convention on the Service Abroad of Judicial and Extra Judicial Documents in Civil and Commercial Matters and to the Inter-American Convention on Letters Rogatory, drafted to simplify and standardise the international service process between signatory parties.
-Requests for service under these treaties should be transmitted to the Secretary of Foreign Affairs, who acts as the Mexican Central Authority for these matters.
+Requests for service under these treaties should be transmitted to the Secretary of Foreign Affairs, who acts as the Mexican central authority for these matters.

-Moreover, in the framework of international procedural cooperation, certain guidelines must be observed regarding the recognition and enforcement of foreign judgments, awards, evidence gathering and other foreign decisions and notices.
+Moreover, in the framework of international procedural cooperation, certain guidelines must be observed regarding the recognition and enforcement of foreign judgments, awards, evidence-gathering and other foreign decisions and notices.
 Normal restrictions in judicial assistance would be related to due process of law, sovereignty reserves, reciprocity and public order.

 Year in review